Favtai/Geocoder/README.md

 # GEOCODER 📍🗺️

-A user-friendly web application for geocoding and reverse geocoding using OpenStreetMap (OSM) Nominatim, built with Streamlit, Geopy, and Folium.
+A free and user-friendly web application for geocoding and reverse geocoding using OpenStreetMap (OSM) Nominatim, built with Streamlit, Geopy, and Folium.

 ## Features
 - **Geocode**: Convert addresses to latitude and longitude (single or batch mode)